Axiomata

 The Shadow

-A trunk must be willing to let the wound become one ring amongst many.
-But the shadows refuse to let the wound recede.
-The Gnarled Heart feeds the wound all his sap.
-He twists his growth to ensure the scar is the first thing visitors see.
-He cannot bear a compliment on his leaves.
-Yes, he says, but look where I broke.
-But a trunk twisted to showcase its wound creates structural stress.
-When the storm returns, the wood splits along the curve he spent years perfecting. ⧫ The Hollow Trunk grows for the surface, not the core.
-She treats the storm as blemish, something to cover quickly.
-She forces her growth straight, laying ring over ring so thin they barely hold.
-She avoids deep soil.
-Keeps her roots shallow.
+Some trunks cannot let the wound recede.
+The Truthful feeds the knot all his sap.
+He tilts his growth so the scar faces every eye that might look elsewhere.
+Once, a traveler rested in his shade.
+Praised the leaves.
+Left without seeing the knot.
+The years of surviving, unwitnessed.
+He learnt to lean – to frame every branch until no one could miss the place where he broke.
+Now a compliment lands and passes through.
+Yes, he says, but you haven't seen – When the wind returns, the wood splits along the line he spent years perfecting. ❖ The Whole grows for surface, not the core.
+She treats the storm as blemish – something to be covered.
+She forces her growth straight: ring after ring, each thinner than the last.
+She keeps her roots shallow, refusing to drink from the deep.
 That was long ago, she says.
-And the wood has closed.
+The wood has closed.
 One spring, a child carves initials into her bark.
-The knife slips past the surface and finds – nothing.
-The blade moves through air where heartwood should be, and she feels the hollow she denied, suddenly open to the sky.
-She grows upwards anyway, trusting her smooth exterior, until the canopy becomes too heavy for the emptiness she refused to fill.
-In the cross-section, after she falls: the knot at the centre, untouched, mocking the thinness of the rings that tried to pretend it wasn't there.
+The blade moves through air where heartwood should be.
+The hollow she denied opens to the sky.
+She grows upward anyway, trusting her smooth exterior – until the canopy becomes too heavy for what she refused to fill.
+In the cross–section: nothing where the heartwood should be.
+The knot at the centre, untouched.
+The rings around it thin as paper.

 The Cut